zeromq/czmq/README.md

     CZMQ_EXPORT size_t
         zlist_size (zlist_t *self);

+    //  Sort the list.
+If the compare function is null, sorts the list by
-    //  Sort the list by ascending key value using a straight ASCII comparison.
+    //  ascending key value using a straight ASCII comparison.
+If you specify
+    //  a compare function, this decides how items are sorted.
+The sort is not
-    //  The sort is not stable, so may reorder items with the same keys.
+    //  stable, so may reorder items with the same keys.
+The algorithm used is
+    //  combsort, a compromise between performance and simplicity.
     CZMQ_EXPORT void
         zlist_sort (zlist_t *self, zlist_compare_fn compare);